syne-tune/syne-tune/docs/source/tutorials/basics/concepts.rst

 equal to the number of independent resources on this machine, e.g. the number of GPUs or CPU cores.
-Experiments with the local backend can either be launched on your current machine (in which case this needs to own the resources you are requesting, such as GPUs), or you can
+Experiments with the local backend can either be launched on your current machine (in which case this needs to own the resources you are requesting, such as GPUs).
-`launch the experiment remotely <../../faq.html#i-dont-want-to-wait-how-can-i-launch-the-tuning-on-a-remote-machine>`__ as a SageMaker training job, using an instance type of your choice.
 The figure below demonstrates the local backend.
 On the left, both scripts are executed on the local machine, while on the right, scripts are run remotely.